artsy/meta/meta/happy_hour.md

 * Thursday in summer, Friday the rest of the time
 * 401 Broadway, closest to Canal Street station, 24th Floor, 6-8:30pm
 * arrive early, doors close to new people at around 8
-* ensure your first and last name on the the guest list list, as well as others you are bringing, this should be handled by the person who invited you
+* ensure your first and last name on the guest list, as well as others you are bringing, this should be handled by the person who invited you
 * bring ID
 * kids are OK, no dogs allowed
 * have a good time